farirpgs/fari-app/lib/srds/fate-accelerated-SRD.md

 ## Decide Whether to Modify the Roll

-Finally, decide whether you want to alter your roll by —we’ll talk about this a lot inAspects and Fate Points.
+Finally, decide whether you want to alter your roll by —we’ll talk about this a lot in Aspects and Fate Points.

 # Challenges, Contests, and Conflicts